square/dagger/README.md

-# Dagger 2
+# Dagger

 [![Maven Central][mavenbadge-svg]][mavencentral]

-A fast dependency injector for Android and Java.
+A fast dependency injector for Java and Android.

-## About Google's Fork

-Dagger 2 is a compile-time evolution approach to dependency injection.
+Dagger is a compile-time framework for dependency injection.
+It uses no reflection or runtime bytecode generation, does all its analysis at compile-time, and generates plain Java source code.
-Taking the approach started in Dagger 1.x to its ultimate conclusion, Dagger 2.x eliminates all reflection, and improves code clarity by removing the traditional ObjectGraph/Injector in favor of user-specified `@Component` interfaces.

-This github project represents the Dagger 2 development stream.
-The earlier [project page][square] (Square, Inc's repository) represents the earlier 1.0 development stream.
-Both versions have benefited from strong involvement from Square, Google, and other contributors.

-Dagger is currently in active development, primarily internally at Google, with regular pushes to the open-source community.
-Snapshot releases are auto-deployed to sonatype's central maven repository on every clean build with the version `HEAD-SNAPSHOT`.
+Dagger is actively maintained by the same team that works on [Guava].
+Snapshot releases are auto-deployed to Sonatype's central Maven repository on every clean build with the version `HEAD-SNAPSHOT`.
+The current version builds upon previous work done at [Square][square].

-> [Dagger 2's main documentation website can be found here.][website]

 ## Documentation

 You can [find the dagger documentation here][website] which has extended usage instructions and other useful information.
-Substantial usage information can be found in the [API documentation][20api].
+More detailed information can be found in the [API documentation][latestapi].

 You can also learn more from [the original proposal][proposal], [this talk by Greg Kick][gaktalk], and on the dagger-discuss@googlegroups.com